 This means the investigator must cast a much broader net.
 As adept as an alleged fraudster may be at hiding a transaction in an accounting program, they may not know how—or even think—to permanently eliminate incriminating emails and documents from a hard drive or cloud storage system.
 A voice mail stored on a web-based telephone network or a recorded video call can give them away, as can the remnants of a text message chain.

 In fact, a digital footprint is often far larger than a person may anticipate, and it is far more difficult to cover up than a physical paper trail.
-Deleting or encrypting messages or documents are not safeguards, as they still provide evidence via the metadata they generate.
+Deleting or encrypting messages or documents are not safeguards from fraud detection, as they still provide evidence via the metadata they generate.

 In a financial fraud investigation, it pays to look in every electronic corner—even those that, at first glance, may seem the least likely to produce viable evidence of financial misconduct.